 As a result of BRDPro’s Needs Analysis, it was clear that these requirements could be addressed very well by NPSP and Service Cloud functionality of Salesforce.
 The project team decided on a three-phased approach.

-- Phase 1: Transfer client management to Salesforce and decommission the two systems that don’t talk to each other.
+- Phase 1: Transfer client management to Salesforce and decommission the non-profit system and the appointment scheduling system that don’t talk to each other.
 The challenge here will be more related to exporting the data from the old system and cleaning it up.

 - Phase 2: Transfer Volunteer management to Salesforce.